PacificBiosciences/PacBioFileFormats/DataSet.rst

 1. A mandatory ``<pbbase:ExternalResources>`` section with references to external data sources in BAM or FASTA format and their associated indices or metadata files.
     The records in these files are the elements of the set of data represented by the DataSet.
-    Note that an ExternalResource should *not* itself refer to a DataSet.

 2. An optional ``<pbds:Filters>`` section that filters or subsets the elements of the set in the above files, for example by length.